Brijgopal Harkishan Loya: Report by Caravan Magazine

 Justice Loya died in 2014, but the issue rose to limelight after Caravan Magazine published an interview with Loya's family on 20 November 2016, in which they raised concerns over his death.
 Loya's sister claimed that Justice Loya was under immense pressure from the then Chief Justice of the Bombay High Court, Mohit Shah.
 She even went on to allege that Justice Mohit Shah offered Justice Loya a 100 crore bribe to give a favorable verdict.
 The family also raised concerns over the medical reports of Justice Loya, leading to a PIL in the Supreme Court of India During a Press Conference, the Congress claimed that 2 other associates, with whom Justice Loya had shared the details of the case, died under mysterious circumstances as well.
 One of them, was lawyer activist Shrikant Khandalkar and another retired judge Prakash Thombre.
 Kapil Sibal of the Congress claimed that Khandalkar was thrown of a roof building in November 2015, while Thombre died “suspiciously while traveling in train from Nagpur to Bangalore on May 16, 2016, in Hyderabad” The Congress asked for an investigation by an independent SIT monitored by the Supreme Court of India, claiming that even the post mortem report was manipulated.

-Press Conference by the 4 senior-most judges of the Supreme Court
+Press Conference by the 4 senior-most judges of the Supreme Court of India

 On 12 January 2018, Justices Jasti Chelameswar, Ranjan Gogoi, Madan B. Lokur and Kurian Joseph, the second- to fifth-most senior judges of the Supreme Court, held a press conference, in which they warned that the integrity of the court was under threat, and accused Dipak Misra of allocating cases selectively, based on personal preference.
 This was because politically sensitive cases have traditionally been assigned to the most senior judges.
 Despite this, Dipak Misra, Chief Justice of India, assigned the Loya case to a junior member of the bench.
 This raised further allegations over the entire affair.